 The Department of Defense mandates that each branch of the Armed Forces develop and use annual Physical Fitness Tests to assess the physical readiness of their service-members.
 In an attempt to improve test validity and better predict battlefield performance, most of the services have made significant changes in recent years to their physical fitness tests.
 However, the Navy's Physical Readiness Test has remained relatively unchanged since 1986.
 This article introduces a revised Physical Fitness Test, the Navy Physical Fitness Test, that offers significantly improved validity and operational relevance.

 Physical fitness, armed forces, military training, validation studies, performance evaluation

 Peterson, David D., "The Navy Physical Fitness Test: A Proposed Revision to the Navy Physical Readiness Test" (2015).
-Kinesiology and Allied Health Faculty Publications.
+Allied Health Faculty Publications.
 56.